StephanePeyregne/StephanePeyregne.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-hero_title: "Welcome to the Peyrégne Lab!"
+lab_title: "Welcome to the Peyrégne Lab!"
 subtitle: '<a href="#">Institut Jacques Monod</a>. email: stephanepeyregne (at) gmail.com.'

 profile: